zargony/touch-n-drink/README.md

 ## Contributions

 If you like this project, want to use it at your club, or if you want to discuss ideas and suggestions, feel free to start a [discussion][discussions] or open an [issue][issues].
 Feel free to fork this repository and base your work upon it.
-If you implement changes or features that can be useful for everyone, please open a pull request.
+Please open a pull request if your changes or features are useful to a broad audience.

 ## License